MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/sdk-overview.md

 ## Azure OpenAI Service

+The [Azure OpenAI Service](../../../ai-services/openai/overview.md) allows you to access OpenAI models the same day they launch.
+It integrates with the rest of Azure and provides enterprise scale and controls.

-If you have existing code that uses the OpenAI SDK, you can use the project client to create an ```AzureOpenAI``` client that uses your project's Azure OpenAI connection.
+If you have code that uses the OpenAI SDK, you can easily target your code to use the Azure OpenAI service.
+First, install the OpenAI SDK:
 ```
 pip install openai
 ```

-Now use the project client to return an ```AzureOpenAI``` client with the desired API version and make a chat completions call.
+If you have existing code that uses the OpenAI SDK, you can use the project client to create an ```AzureOpenAI``` client that uses your project's Azure OpenAI connection:
 ```Python
 openai = project.inference.get_azure_openai_client(api_version="2024-06-01")
 response = openai.chat.completions.create(